Nonparametric LLM Evaluation from Preference Data: Introduction

 \section{Introduction}

-Large language model (LLM) are commonly evaluated using \emph{preference data}, where models are compared by directly judging which of two generated responses is better for a given prompt.
+Large language models (LLM) are commonly evaluated using \emph{preference data}, where models are compared by directly judging which of two generated responses is better for a given prompt.
 This paradigm is widely used in leaderboards such as \textit{LM Arena} \citep{chiangChatbotArenaOpen2024} and related benchmarks for model comparison \citep{ouyangTrainingLanguageModels2022, rafailovDirectPreferenceOptimization2023, duboisAlpacaFarmSimulationFramework2023}.
 In practice, collecting preferences is often simpler and more reliable than assigning absolute quality scores to individual LLM outputs \citep{christianoDeepReinforcementLearning2017}.

 In a typical setup, two LLMs (say, A and B) are prompted with the same task, their generated responses are presented to an evaluator, and the evaluator indicates whether the response of A or B is preferred (see Fig.~\ref{fig:overview}).
-The evaluator may be a human (crowdworkers or domain experts) or an automated system (such as an LLM-as-a-judge).
+The evaluator may be a human (e.g., a crowdworker or a domain expert) or an automated system (such as an LLM-as-a-judge).
 The outcome of this process is typically a leaderboard or ranking of models, where practitioners are often interested not only in the relative ordering of models but also in confidence intervals for the underlying model scores (e.g., as in the case of \textit{LM Arena}) \citep{chiangChatbotArenaOpen2024}.

 Despite its practical success, statistical ranking from preference data poses substantial challenges.
 The main difficulty is that preference data contains only \emph{relative} information: we never directly observe an absolute quality score for a model's output, but only that one response was judged better than another.
 As a result, this typically requires practitioners to define a notion of a \textit{ranking score} that can be inferred from pairwise comparisons \citep{bradleyRankAnalysisIncomplete1952}.
 These ranking scores are often complex functionals of the data distribution, which makes statistical inference challenging.
-Hence, estimation procedures must be carefully tailored to the ranking target of interest to guarantee efficient estimation and valid uncertainty quantification \citep{frickPrompttoleaderboard2025, kallusSemiparametricPreferenceOptimization2025}.
+Hence, estimation procedures must be carefully tailored to the ranking target of interest to guarantee efficient estimation and valid uncertainty quantification \citep{frickPrompttoleaderboardPromptadaptiveLLM2025, kallusSemiparametricPreferenceOptimization2025}.